daboehme/caliper-tutorial/README.md

 [Caliper](https://github.com/LLNL/Caliper), a performance instrumentation and profiling library.

+In the **RADIUSS AWS environment**, run the setup script:

+    source /opt/setup-tutorial.sh

+*Otherwise*, follow the instructions below:

 The repository contains submodules.
 Clone with `--recursive` to check out all submodules, then source `setup-env.sh` to build the codes and examples: